IS COLLAGEN SAFE? – finally, the lid is lifted on hydrolysed collagen

 The United States FDA reports that:

 'No significant adverse findings other than rare hypersensitivity have been found in the examination of data from feeding and biochemical experiments.
-Thus, there is no evidence to demonstrate a hazard to the public at the level gelatin is consumed as a food or a food ingredient.
-Based on these considerations, the Select Committee concludes that: There is no evidence in the available information on gelatin that demonstrates or suggests reasonable grounds to suspect a hazard to the public when it is used at levels that are now current or that might reasonably be expected in the future'.
+Thus, there is no evidence to demonstrate a hazard to the public at the level collagen is consumed as a food or a food ingredient.
+Based on these considerations, the Select Committee concludes that: There is no evidence in the available information on collagen that demonstrates or suggests reasonable grounds to suspect a hazard to the public when it is used at levels that are now current or that might reasonably be expected in the future'.

 This Japanese study is the first to investigate the biological safety of fish collagen in accordance with ISO standards.
 All tests for cell toxicity, sensitization, chromosomal aberrations, intracutaneous reactions, acute systemic toxicity, pyrogenic reactions, and hemolysis were negative according to the criteria of the ISO and the Ministry of Health, Labour and Welfare of Japan.